Dee Ann Miller has written three books that address the issues of collusion with abuse in the faith community. Each are in story form.

 This book, released May 10, 2017, and available in both Kindle and as a 380-page paperback, is expected to open many doors.
-Miller will be offering workshops, soon to be announced, to groups of professionals and volunteers, at universities or for non-profits, advocates and activists alike.
-She also expects to have multiple You-Tubes, providing a window into subtopics she's taken on in the amazing story she tells.
-It's all about a quarter of a century of activism to which she has been an eye witness, as well as a very active participant, in making the world aware of the immense problems of complicity in the faith community, especially with sexual abuse by clerics.
+It's all about a quarter of a century of activism to which she has been an eye witness, as well as a very active participant, in making the world aware of the immense problems of complicity in the faith community with sexual abuse by clerics.
 Yet the book goes far beyond this topic, offering tips and insights into the role of advocates and activists who are willing to take on the resistance to change in a society torn apart by oppression and violence.
 For more info, please email the author.

 Her first book, How Little We Knew, published

 in 1993, is well-known in the survivor community.
 It is Miller's first-person